Sandeepreddy98/Netflix-GPT/README.md

   - If user logged in it'll redirect to '/browse' even if we try to navigate '/login'
   - If user logged out in it'll redirect to '/login' even if we try to navigate '/browse'
 - Unsubscribed OnAuthChanged when component unmounts.
+- TMDB for Movies
+  - Created a account in TMDB website
+  - nowPlayingMovies API and added those movies to the store.